 Intermediary banks are important as part of the global financial system.
 Since banks generally do not have accounts with every single bank around the world, there is a need for intermediary banks to help facilitate monetary transfers.

 The good news is that you typically do not have to worry about finding an intermediary bank yourself.
-Instead, the banks themselves have intermediary banks that they use to transfer money between other banks.
+Instead, the banks themselves have intermediary banks that they use to move money between other banks.

 Get up to $300 when you bank with SoFi.